Statement on Social Media

 WHAT ELSE CAN I DO TO STAY CYBER-SAFE?

 Remember that the Internet is accessed by millions of people all over the world, not just your friends and family.
 While many Internet users are friendly, some may want to hurt you.
-You may wish to also read the Clarion University statement on Information Regarding Online Communities at http://www.clarion.edu/51561.pdf, talk with someone in the Office of Residence Life, Judicial & Mediation Services or with University Police if you have specific concerns or questions.
+You may wish to also read the PennWest Clarion statement on Information Regarding Online Communities at https://www.clarion.edu/51561.pdf, talk with someone in the Office of Residence Life, Student Conduct & Community Development or with University Police if you have specific concerns or questions.

 Below are some ways to stay cyber-safe: